COVID-19 Court Recovery Operations

 Access to the courthouse may be delayed or restricted at the discretion of the sheriff and/or direction of the judge based on health and safety considerations and maximum building occupancy.

-- Counsel, parties, witnesses and interpreters may bring water in clear bottles up to one litre
+Food and beverages are still not permitted in the courtroom.
+Counsel, parties, witnesses and interpreters may bring water in clear bottles up to one litre.

 Witnesses will be affirmed by default.

-- If an oath is desired, the witness must bring in their own Holy Book, other religious book or sacred object to court
+- If an oath is desired, the witness must bring in their own Holy Book, other religious book or sacred object to court.

-- The witness will take the article with them when leaving court
+- The witness will take the article with them when leaving court.

-- Please abide by the new courtroom configurations and follow the directions of the judge and/or sheriff, as acoustics and sight lines are a critical consideration for courtroom proceedings
+Courtrooms may be re-configured to accommodate physical distancing and may involve different seating arrangements.
+Please abide by the new courtroom configurations and follow the directions of the judge and/or sheriff, as acoustics and sight lines are a critical consideration for courtroom proceedings.

 All efforts will be made to provide public access to the courthouse and court proceedings.